 You can also plan workouts using the Elemnt Rival: the watch has TrainingPeaks integration as well as 12 pre-built Wahoo Sports Science workouts.
 A recent software also added a track running profile that provides more accurate distance and pace metrics when running on a 400m track.
 Pressing the lap button during a track session will snap intervals to the nearest 100m.

 On the subject of everyday fitness, I also found the step counter to be quite inaccurate, telling me I walked over 11K steps on a day I clearly sat at a desk typing for the majority of it.
-Plus, it doesn’t offer give any data for floors climbed, so it paints a limited picture of general daily health.
+Plus, it doesn’t offer to give any data for floors climbed, so it paints a limited picture of general daily health.

-If you really need this kind of information, it might be worth checking out what the Fitbit Versa 3 has to offer, or the Garmin Forerunner 245 also has a ton of data an analysis on things like sleep, recovery and so much more.
+If you really need this kind of information, it might be worth checking out what the Fitbit Versa 3 has to offer, or the Garmin Forerunner 245 also has a ton of data and analysis on things like sleep, recovery and so much more.

-Wahoo Elemnt Rival review: verdict
+Wahoo Elemnt Rival review: Verdict

 If you are someone who regularly enjoys those pursuits, individually or in triathlon form, Wahoo’s smartwatch delivers a bucketload of data in a way that requires very minimal interaction with the tech, allowing you to focus on performance with only the cursory glance at the watch face.